Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 As you might expect, blog posts can be categorized (using both tags and categories) or archived.

-As with much else in Jimdo however, the blogging features are essentially aimed more at basic users rather than professional ones.
+As with much else in Jimdo however, I found that the blogging features are essentially aimed more at basic users rather than professional ones.
 Arguably the most significant omission from the blog is multiple contributor functionality.
 Because multiple staff accounts are not possible on Jimdo, you can only have one contributor to your blog — thus making it hard to turn your Jimdo website into a professional publication involving a wide range of authors.

 And in my latest test of Jimdo’s blogging functionality, I couldn’t find an easy way to embed blog content on other pages of my site.
 There used to be a widget available to do this, but it seems to have been removed.